BanjoCam/banjocam.github.io/_posts/2016-08-02-interpretation-of-urine-culture-colony-counts.md

 most scientific studies will strive to follow ideal practice, this >100 x 10^6 established threshold could have been determined from studies where they consistently drew this optimal morning culture.
-Unfortunately, what appears to be the originating study - from 1956! - on colony counts, doesn't specify what time of day the cultures were drawn.
-[Asymptomatic infections of the urinary tract.](http://www.ncbi.nlm.nih.gov/pubmed?term=13380946)
+Unfortunately, what appears to be the [originating study ](http://www.ncbi.nlm.nih.gov/pubmed?term=13380946)- from 1956! - on colony counts, doesn't specify what time of day the cultures were drawn.

 In practice, the most we can usually hope for is that the culture is drawn prior to the first dose of antibiotics.